aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/vector.md

 ## Function `remove_value`

-Remove the first occurrence of a given value in the vector <code>v</code> and return it in a vector, shifting all subsequent elements.
-This is O(n) and preserves ordering of elements in the vector.
-This returns an empty vector if the value isn't present in the vector.
-Note that this cannot return an option as option uses vector and there'd be a circular dependency between option and vector.
+Remove the first occurrence of a given value in the vector <code>v</code> and return it in a vector, shifting all<br/> subsequent elements.<br/> This is O(n) and preserves ordering of elements in the vector.<br/> This returns an empty vector if the value isn&apos;t present in the vector.<br/> Note that this cannot return an option as option uses vector and there&apos;d be a circular dependency between option<br/> and vector.

 <pre><code>public fun remove_value&lt;Element&gt;(v: &amp;mut vector&lt;Element&gt;, val: &amp;Element): vector&lt;Element&gt;<br/></code></pre>